Once upon a time, the words “coding” or “web development” conjured up images of data-obsessed computer aficionados.

 Offering not just online web development bootcamps but also design and data science, Thinkful students are paired with a mentor to support them one-on-one.
-Full-stack web development course to a software engineering one, Thinkful promise students are guaranteed job placement after graduating from the bootcamp—or tuition will be refunded.
+Renamed from a full-stack web development course to a software engineering one, Thinkful promise students are guaranteed job placement after graduating—or tuition will be refunded.

 4. General Assembly